 Most of the restaurants have sun lounges for rent.
-Expect to pay anywhere from VND 15,000 – VND 40,000 (~ $0.70 – $2.00 USD) depending on the establishment or free of charge of you dine there which makes An Bang an excellent option for lunch.
+Expect to pay anywhere from VND 15,000 – VND 40,000 (~ $0.70 – $2.00 USD) depending on the establishment or free of charge if you dine there, which makes An Bang an excellent option for lunch.
 If you’re riding a motorbike to An bang, you might need to pay a small fee for parking.

 Discover Another of Vietnam’s Best Beaches: A popular escape from Ho Chi Minh for both tourists and locals – the famous sand dunes are just one reason to visit Mui Ne.

 For your final night, hit the Hoi An Night Market for some last-minute shopping and seriously good Vietnamese street food – BBQ sticks and Vietnamese banana pancakes, anyone?